 In 1984, 30 years ago, I authored and co-authored nineteen papers on mineral deposits and prospecting, traveled around the West presenting 9 talks and field trips which included session chairman for Diamond Exploration for the Society of Mining and Metallurgical Engineers at the Denver Conference.
 Because of my work and because I could be relied on, I was promoted to Deputy Director of the Wyoming Geological Survey under Gary Glass the State Geologist.
 I occupied this position for 10 years from 1981 to 1991 along with the job of Senior Economic Geologist - essentially holding down two jobs and paid for one.
 I must have been nuts.
 But I was thankful that Gary Glass thought I was worthy of this added job.

 Over the years, I was in demand for speaking engagements to various clubs and associations.
 By the time I retired from the Geological Survey, I had traveled all over the US talking to rock hound and lapidary clubs, professional societies and miscellaneous groups.
 One of my most memorable talks was to the Rocky Mountain Prospector's and Treasure Hunter's Club in Fort Collins.
 These people were just getting their club started and I was to speak one late evening at the Family Alnutt Center.
 I drove to Fort Collins and finally found the Alnutt Center, I figured I was either lost, or someone was playing a prank.
 Luckily the door was open and I gingerly walked in to be sure not to wake the dead, and found I had indeed arrived at the right place - a mortuary!
 In that same year, I authored or co-authored 26 papers and abstracts and mapped the Cooper Hill mining district in the Medicine Bow Mountains.

 15 years ago, I published 20 papers on geology and mineral resources and the demand for talks and field trips led my section at the Survey to being a one-man public relations front for the Wyoming Geological Survey and State of Wyoming.
 In 1999, I spoke and lead field trips for 39 groups.
 Most were on my own time.
 I was also the co-Chairman for a mineral and geology conference for University of Wyoming Geology which included considerable work such as lining up speakers, getting papers published, etc. While all of this was going on, I mapped the Iron Mountain kimberlite district while killing dozens of rattlesnakes.
 By the time the Iron Mountain district project was completed, I had identified about 70% more kimberlite had been found and mapped than previously known.
 I was blessed - I had now mapped the two largest kimberlite districts in the United States.

-In 2004,ten years ago, I contributed papers on North American Diamond Deposits, Geology of Gemstones, and Significant Gold Deposits to the Wyoming Geological Association guidebook and was presented the Wyoming Geological Associations highest honor - the Distinguished Service Award followed by a standing ovation by the Association.
+In 2004, I contributed papers on North American Diamond Deposits, Geology of Gemstones, and Significant Gold Deposits to the Wyoming Geological Association guidebook and was presented the Wyoming Geological Associations highest honor - the Distinguished Service Award followed by a standing ovation by the Association.
 It was as if I were in a dream.
 I remember listening to my first talk at the WGS in 1977, and dreamt that one day, the association would recognize me for my accomplishments - I finally made it.
 In this same year, I was inducted into Marquis Who's Who in Science and Engineering, Who's Who in the West, Who's Who in America and Who's Who in the World.